Ordered asymptotic classes of finite structures: Introduction

 \subsection{Rosy theories and theories with NTP$_2$}

-During the last years, the class of NTP$_2$ theories (that contains both simple theories and theories with NIP) have received attention of the model-theorists, especially after the results in \cite{Che,CheKaSi,CheHi}.
-Even if it was defined in \cite{Sh1,Sh80}, its systematic study was initiated in \cite{Che}.
+During the last few years, the class of NTP$_2$ theories (which contains both simple theories and theories with NIP) has received the attention of model-theorists, especially after the results in \cite{Che,CheKaSi,CheHi}.
+Even though NTP$_2$ it was defined in \cite{Sh1,Sh80}, its systematic study was initiated in \cite{Che}.
 Now we give the definitions of these theories.